-Close to a million Rohingya people have fled violence in Myanmar to seek refuge across the border in Bangladesh.
-This unprecedented number of refugees, of whom more than half are children, has caused a large-scale humanitarian crisis.
+Close to a million Rohingya people, more than half of them children, have fled violence in Myanmar to seek refuge across the border in Bangladesh.
+70% of the refugees are without adequate shelter and half have no safe drinking water.
+This is a massive humanitarian crisis.
 Oxfam is responding, but we need your help.

-More than 700,000 Rohingya refugees have arrived from Myanmar's Rakhine State in Bangladesh’s south-eastern districts since August 2017, and hundreds more are arriving every week.
-They join hundreds of thousands who are already living in refugee camps and with local communities.
+More than 700,000 Rohingya refugees have arrived from Myanmar's Rakhine State in Bangladesh’s south-eastern districts since August 2017.
+They've joined hundreds of thousands who were already living in refugee camps or with local communities.
+600 000 people are squashed into the main camp, an area far too small to accommodate their numbers.
 More than half of them are women and girls, 60 percent are children under 18.

 Many have arrived injured and deeply traumatized by their experiences, with just the clothes on their backs.
 They need food, clean water and shelter to survive, but above all they need to feel safe.
-People are living in makeshift tents in hugely overcrowded settlements.
+People are living in makeshift tents in hugely overcrowded settlements at risk of floods and landslides.
 Conditions in the camps are woefully inadequate and unhealthy, with overflowing latrines and contaminated water.
-They’re largely unlit and dangerous at night – women, girls and children are particularly vulnerable to abuse, exploitation and trafficking.
+They’re largely unlit and dangerous at night – women, girls, and children are particularly vulnerable to abuse, exploitation, and trafficking.

 Oxfam is responding

-We are currently focusing on providing water and sanitation and adapting to better deal with the crowded conditions and sheer numbers of people.
+Oxfam and other humanitarian organizations are focusing on how to create long term sustainable refugee camps for people.
+We are providing water and sanitation and adapting to better deal with the crowded conditions and sheer numbers of people.

 - We are installing a sewage facility which will initially serve 50,000 people, which will rise to 100,000.